PacketFlow-Networking/PacketFlow/backend/README.md

 ### **No events appearing**
 1. Check backend is running: `curl http://localhost:8000/status`
 2. Verify `.env` configuration (especially `MOCK_MODE`)
-3. Check logs: `tail -f ainetui.log`
+3. Check logs: `tail -f packetflow.log`
 4. If using live capture, verify TShark is installed and you have admin rights

 ### **AI explanations not appearing**